Jimmy Akingbola: Television

-Akingbola's television roles started with the black BBC sitcom "The Crouches" playing the witty character of Dennis Dutton.
-He has since played roles in Stupid, The Bill, The Royal, The South Bank Show, Roger Roger, Holby City, Doctors, New Tricks, Comedy Lab, and Longford.
+Akingbola's television roles started with the black BBC sitcom The Crouches playing the witty character of Dennis Dutton.
+He has since played roles in Stupid!, The Bill, The Royal, The South Bank Show, Roger Roger, Holby City, Doctors, New Tricks, Comedy Lab, and Longford.
 Akingbola secured his first permanent major television role appearing in BBC's police drama series HolbyBlue, starring alongside Kacey Ainsworth and Tim Pigott-Smith, as PC Neil Parker alongside his on screen colleague PC Kelly Cooper, played by Chloe Howman.
 In 2009, he played Dean Collier in New Tricks ("Blood Is Thicker Than Water", S6:E7).
 Akingbola returned to show his comedy talent in 2010, starring in the BBC2 hit series Rev. where he played the popular character "Mick", alongside Tom Hollander and Olivia Colman.
 For his role as Mick, Akingbola was nominated for "Best TV Comedy Performance" at the Black International Film Festival and Music Video & Screen Awards.
 Akingbola also played the roles of Malick in Holby City and PC Johnson in Silk, both on BBC One in 2011.

 In 2014, Akingbola played blind geography teacher Dr Dalton in episode 2 of the second series of BBC One sitcom Big School.

 In 2015, Akingbola plays Baron Reiter in Arrow season 4.

-In March 2020, Akingbola played Koji, an asylum seeker, in the first series of the ITV sitcom Kate & Koji but wasn't available for the filming of series two so Okorie Chukwu took on the role.
+In March 2020, Akingbola played Koji, an asylum seeker, in series 1 of the ITV sitcom Kate & Koji but was not available for the filming of series 2, so Okorie Chukwu took on the role.
 In the same year, he played Carter in Most Dangerous Game for Quibi.
 He will next reprise his role of Valentine in series 3 of In the Long Run with Idris Elba and will follow that with Ted Lasso for Apple TV+.